by: Mike Ginsca,

 Odds and Ends

-Gadgets – As mentioned earlier, the new 10” infotainment screen is the predominant feature of the dashboard and it finally allows for Apple CarPlay and Android Auto integration.
+Gadgets – As mentioned earlier, the new 10” infotainment screen is the predominant feature of the dashboard.
 Navigating through the Jaguar infotainment system though does take some getting use to for those that are not familiar with it but after a few minutes of playing with it, you’ll get there.
 Majority of the vehicle’s setting have to be adjusted through the driver display and controlled via the steering wheel mounted buttons which is distracting when driving.
 So it’s best to pull over and make the changes.

 This Type-S trim starts at just over $75,000 CAD but with the extra options on it, the price is closer to $92,000 CAD before taxes and additional fees come in.
 It has everything you would need and more such as soft door close and a heated windshield.
 However one thing that could use a major update is the heads-up display.
 It feels like it’s from a GM vehicle from the early 1990’s.
 Mazda’s HUD system in the CX-9 is far superior and that’s considered a mainstream vehicle not a luxury vehicle.